 Your credit score has a huge impact on the rate you will pay on loans for cars, homes and other purchases.
 The better your score, the lower your payments will be.

 And remember, those payments can last for years.
 So, a bad credit score today can really impact your finances for many tomorrows.

 Improving your score should be a top priority.
 Fortunately, we have some tips to help you out.

 4. Shore up your safety nets

 Surveys consistently show that Americans have very little money saved up for an emergency.
-In fact, just last week it was reported that 66 million Americans have no emergency fund at all.
+In fact, one in four Americans have no emergency fund at all, according to Bankrate.

 But that can be a huge mistake, and a major savings drain.
 Not only does an emergency fund keep you from having to put emergency expenses on a high-interest credit card, but it also can save you money in other ways — such as cutting the cost of your insurance by allowing you to raise your deductibles.